-New Reg provide details of the many available marks Nationwide.
-In addition to selling thousands of our own stock items we also hold many public commissions and the stock and commissions of many other dealers throughout the UK.
+In addition to selling thousands of our own stock items we also hold public commissions and the stock and commissions of many other dealers throughout the UK.
 Occasionally, records are miss-typed and appear as an alternative combination that is in fact not for sale.
-Also there are circumstances where a recently acquired mark is still on our database due to the fact that the donor has failed to advise us of the sale and subsequent non-availability.
-If you have recently noted that your mark is listed and wish to provide us with further information or wish us to remove it from the web site, please send an email to firstname.lastname@example.org not forgetting to specify the registration in question and the validation character off your V5 (log book) for confirmation.
+Also, there are circumstances where a recently acquired mark is still on our database due to the fact that the donor has failed to advise us of the sale and subsequent non-availability.
+If you have recently noted that your mark is listed and wish to provide us with further information or wish us to remove it from the website, please send an email to firstname.lastname@example.org and specify the registration mark with the validation character for confirmation.

 Registration numbers are not items of property in their own right.
 They are assigned, and may be withdrawn, by the Secretary of State as part of the basic registration and licensing process which is required by law.
 The registration number is a unique means of identifying a vehicle, primarily for taxation and law enforcement purposes.
 It is assigned to the vehicle, rather than its keeper, and unless it is transferred or retained the registration number normally remains with the vehicle until it is broken up, destroyed or sent permanently out of the country.

-In addition to the agreed sale price, an assignment fee (currently £80) is payable at the time of purchase.
-Buyers are issued with a V750 Certificate of Entitlement, valid for 12 months, which records details of the registration number, the purchaser and nominee details where supplied at the time of purchase.
+In addition to the agreed sale price, an assignment fee (currently £80.00) is payable at the time of purchase.
+Buyers are issued with a V750 Certificate of Entitlement, valid for 10 years, which records details of the registration number, the purchaser and nominee details that where supplied at the time of purchase.

-The Sale of Registration Marks regulations 1995 explains what you need to do when you are ready to have the number assigned.
+The DVLA documents explain what you need to do when you are ready to have the number assigned.
 Numbers can only be assigned to vehicles which are subject to testing and are currently licensed or are being licensed at the time of assignment.

 REMEMBER: A nominee has no rights under the sales agreement - the assignment right is granted to the purchaser only and cannot be transferred.